Maveeran Alagumuthu Kone

-Maveeran Alagumuthu Kone (11 July 1710 - 19 July 1759) was first indian freedom fighter, from Kattalankulam in Thoothukudi District.
+Maveeran Azhagumuthu Kone (11 July 1710 - 18 November 1759) was first indian freedom fighter, from Kattalankulam in Thoothukudi District.
 He was an Indian polygar who revolted against the British presence.
+He belongs to the Konar community.
 In Tamil Nadu, he waged a war against the Presidency armies in 1750–1759.

 He became a military leader in the town of Ettayapuram and ruler of Kattalangulam.
-In 1755, the Alagumuthukone, the war force of Alagumuthukone along with the Travancore force fought against Colonel Eron Keran's army and won.
-Alagumuthu kone was defeated in battle against the British and Maruthanayagam's forces in 1759.
-By Maruthanayaka's guerilla attack, Alagumuthukone stood smiling in front of the cannons and was blasted by the cannon and shattered into thousands of pieces.
+In 1755, the Azhagumuthukone, the war force of Azhagumuthukone along with the Travancore force fought against Colonel Eron Keran's army and won.
+Azhagumuthu kone was defeated in battle against the British forces in 1759.
+Azhagumuthukone stood smiling in front of the cannons and was blasted by the cannon and shattered into hundreds over thousands of pieces.